Florence Nightingale, 1820–1910

 Charles Darwin, 1809–82

-The so-called father of evolution, Darwin became interested in the natural world from a young age, but he dropped out of medical school and subsequently took up theology.
+The so-called father of evolution, Charles Darwin became interested in the natural world from a young age, but he dropped out of medical school and subsequently took up theology.
 In 1831, Darwin took up the position of naturalist on HMS Beagle, beginning a five-year voyage that would change his life.
 Exploring remote parts of the world, including the Galápagos Islands and Brazil, Darwin examined fossils, plants and animal samples, and on his return formulated his theory that evolution took place by natural selection – that the fittest of a species survives to pass on its characteristics.
 Darwin’s ideas, despite contradicting the teachings of the Church, were published in his 1859 book On the Origin of Species.
 By the time of his death, in 1882, Darwin’s theories on evolution had been widely accepted by the scientific community.

 Isambard Kingdom Brunel, 1806–59